sajari/agnostic-coding-test/README.md

 ## Questions

-- Do the tests pass?
+1. Do the tests pass?
-- Implement a simple cache for the `Fetcher`
+2. Implement a simple cache for the `Fetcher`

-Cache requirements.
+3. Enhance the Cache requirements.
-- manage size
+   1. Add a FIFO (First in First Out) caching strategy for you `FetcherCache`
-- expiry time
+      1. Using a sizing strategy to manage cache size
-- FIFO, LIFO, LRU
+      2. Use an expiry time to manage the cache